jeremyblevins/ctar/website/use-cases/CTAR-H-2010-001-Operation_Olympic_Games.md

 4. Why should threat analysts study geopolitical history alongside technical evidence?

 The geopolitical conditions described in this chapter explain **why** a covert cyber operation became an attractive policy option.
 The next chapter shifts from international context to operational planning, examining how years of intelligence preparation, engineering, and strategic coordination laid the foundation for Operation Olympic Games before the first line of malware was written.
----

 # Chapter 3: Origins of Operation Olympic Games
 **Guiding Question:** How was a campaign of this complexity planned and prepared?

 ## Introduction

-Operation Olympic Games did not begin with the creation of Stuxnet.
-By the time the first lines of malware were written, years of intelligence collection, strategic planning, engineering analysis, and policy deliberation had already taken place.
+Understanding the origins of the campaign requires examining the intelligence preparation, operational planning, and engineering discipline that made such a precise cyber operation possible.
+Before analysts can evaluate malware behavior, they must first understand the strategic decisions and intelligence activities that shaped its development.

 Like most sophisticated intelligence operations, the malware represented only the visible component of a much larger campaign.
 Successful cyber operations require an understanding of the target environment long before technical exploitation begins.
 In this respect, Operation Olympic Games reflected traditional intelligence tradecraft more than conventional software development.

-Understanding the origins of the campaign requires examining the intelligence preparation, operational planning, and engineering discipline that made such a precise cyber operation possible.

----

 ## Strategic Planning